olof/srcd/README.md

 **(Work in progress)** srcd: a git compatible ssh daemon.

-Also note: I *will* rebase the history before making it public.
-Things like removing "changes" commits and removing my personal information from sample repos :).
-Oh, yeah, I aim to make it public and open source.

 This repo does not represent a usable git daemon yet.
 But some things work: